gsouf/google-url/README.md

 * ru (russian)

-more are comming over the time.
+more are coming over the time.
 You can open an issue if you want your language to appear in the library.

-Optionally you can use a not implemented language TODO : link to the doc
+Optionally you can use your language with a very few efforts TODO : link to the doc

 Support - Contact
 -----------------

-Feel free to open an issue for any request/question or to [talk on gitter](https://gitter.im/SneakyBobito/google-url)
+Feel free to open an issue for any request/question or to [talk on gitter](https://gitter.im/gsouf/google-url)

 Roadmap
 -------

-* Refactoring and moving proxy pools
 * Create better test and set up a task to handle google updates

 ChangeLog